ChristianScarpati/ChristianScarpati/README.md

 ### Hi there 👋

 I'm Christian!
-I'm an instiable software developer eager to acquire knowledge and apply it!
+I'm an insatiable software developer eager to acquire knowledge and apply it!

   Here are some of my projects: